Skip to content ↓

 You’ll investigate the fundamental concepts of cell and molecular biology, including how DNA works as a coding molecule and how protein synthesis in cells is regulated.
 There is also work on evolution, human physiology, homeostasis and genetics.
 Later in the course, you’ll expand your knowledge and understanding by studying a wide range of topics such as neurobiology, hormones, and the biochemistry of the key energy transfers essential for life.

-In the Lower Sixth, you’ll spend a fieldwork day in Epping Forest undertaking an ecological investigation, while in the Upper Sixth, our ‘Brain Day’ (led by a professor of Neuroscience) will provide fascinating insight into contemporary research about the human brain.
+In the Upper Sixth you'll spend three days on a field trip to the south coast undertaking a range of ecological investigations.
+In the classroom, ‘Brain Day’ (led by a professor of Neuroscience) provides fascinating insight into contemporary research about the human brain.

 Extra-Curricular Activities